Skip to Content Skip to Navigation

 Then, gas prices went up.
 Coffeehouses started closing.
 Credit cards got maxed.
 Things got a little rough for aspiring singer/songwriters.

+The mini-tours weren’t enough to stave off the inevitable return to the day job life.
 Again, he found his soul being sucked.
 But, at least he had health insurance!

 Who knows where the future will take our hero?
 Will a third album make a big enough splash to propel Jason to that elusive next level?
 Or, will he simply have to live with being the rock’n’roll working stiff that he always has been?
 It is hard to say.
 But, when Jason Riggs first set off on Route 66 in his camper shelled Ford, he was after fame, fortune, and romance.
 One out of three ain’t bad so far!